 Vietnam.vn - Nền tảng quảng bá Việt Nam

-Tri An Lake will be dredged
+Tri An Lake will be dredged.

 VnExpressVnExpress19/05/2023

-Tri An Hydropower Plant.
+Tri An hydroelectric power plant.
 Photo: Phuoc Tuan

-Tri An Hydropower Plant.
+Tri An hydroelectric power plant.
 Photo: Phuoc Tuan

 Phuoc Tuan